 - S-shaped trails or tunnels in the tissue of the tree underneath peeled away bark

 The closely related but native Black Turpentine beetle (Dendroctonus terebrans) is present and very common on Nantucket and can also cause damage to pitch pine, as well as white pine and Japanese black pine, both of which are also present on Island.
 These beetles usually affect trees that have been weakened from stresses like constant salt spray and winter storms and the signs are fairly easily distinguished from that of southern pine beetles.
 For one, black turpentine beetles are a much larger beetle, nearly 3 times the size of a southern pine beetle.
-Damage is generally contained to the bottom 6 feet of the tree whereas the southern pine beetle damage will be found throughout.
+Damage is generally contained to the bottom 6 feet of the tree whereas the southern pine beetle damage will be found throughout the entire trunk.
 The exit holes scattered in the bark are much larger, as are the pitch tubes which are about an inch wide, white, and tend to ooze down the bark.

 If (or when?) southern pine beetles arrive on Nantucket, measures to take in order to slow the progression of an outbreak are fairly extreme and will require a strong stomach as forests would likely look very different due to treatments and coordinated efforts between conservation organizations and private landowners alike.
 Recommendations from lessons learned on Long Island include: